anthonysim/google-gapi-signin/README.md

-# JWT Authentication Along with Google Sign In Option
+# Google Sign In Authentication

 ## Table of Contents